-ACTION Agency to Approve/Concur

-(4) Approvals and Concurrences of line items in this agreement can be submitted directly to the Agreement Officer Representative (AOR) and the CO DIV Project Manager.
+ACTION Agency to Approve/Concur and County of Denver Project Manager and the FHWA CO DIV Project Manager, in accordance with City and Cou nty of Denver amendment procedures.
+(4) Approvals and Concurrences of line items in this agreement can be submitted directly to the Agreement Officer Representa ative (AOR) and the CO DIV Project Manager.